LlewBach/aj-builder/README2.md

   - Check that the .spacer text falls on one line and doesn't wrap
   - Check that the text is legible while scrolling
   - If unable to scroll, check that entire text is readable
+  - If able to scroll, does spacer move across the whole viewport
 10) Services Hero
   - Check that hero image takes up full screen width without distortion
   - Check that text is centered, and legible